DeamonDev/scala-with-cats-solutions/README.md

-# Solutions to exercises
+# Solutions to the exercises

-Sometimes I attach some code snippets from the book to present solutions with broaded perspective.
+Sometimes I attach some code snippets from the book to present solutions with broader perspective.

 # Scala with Cats Code